ManaicLaughter/10-Seconds-Project-/README.md

 ## XOXO Grid
 A small code to print our childhood's famous XOXO game grid in python window.
 I will refactor this later into fully functional XOXO game.

+## Avoid Call
+Their are unwanted people / unwanted situations when we want to avoid certain phone calls.
+Using this py code you can make bot say an excuse on phone call.
+The bot voice makes listner thing that's it a legit issue and you can successfully avoid the call.
+Best part is you can make bot say anything:)

 #### More Quick Projects Coming Soon.......